-• Because the timeframe to respond to these notices can be extremely short, TIME IS OF THE ESSENCE in ensuring the notices and claims are sent to the Attorney General's Office and the AAGs immediately upon receipt.
+• Because the timeframe to respond to these notices can be extremely short, TIME IS OF THE ESSENCE in ensuring the notices and claims are sent to the AGO and the AAGs immediately upon receipt.

-DEPARTMENT OF AGRICULTURE AND FOOD 05.02 Comments on Federal Laws
+Department of Agriculture and Food 05.02 Comments on Federal Laws

 EFFECTIVE DATE: R EVISION D ATE:

-September 1, 2020 September 1, 2020
+September 1, 2020 September 1, 2024

 SUMMARY: DETAILS ON THE PROGRAM AND PROCEDURES TO HANDLE CORRESPONDENCE TO

 GOVERNMENT OFFICIALS.

-PUBLIC AND POLICY ISSUES
+PUBLIC LAND POLICY ISSUES

 - The Governor has established the Public Lands and Policy Coordinating Office (PLPCO) to coordinate all correspondence, comments, and input on public land issues.
-The procedure in no way limits Department input on legislation or rules but rather coordinates the State's effort. - All comments, correspondence, and input on Federal issues must be coordinated through the Governor's Office after first being raised with the Commissioner for a determination as to whether the matter is appropriate to forward to PLPCO. - All comments regarding rules, laws or other issues must be channeled through the Division Directors to the Policy Analyst and then to the Commissioner.
+PLPCO in no way limits Departmental input on legislation or rules but rather coordinates the State's effort. - All comments, correspondence, and input on Federal issues must be coordinated through the Governor's Office after first being raised with the Commissioner for a determination as to whether the matter is appropriate to forward to PLPCO. - All comments regarding rules, laws or other issues must be channeled through the Division Directors to the Director of Legislative and Government Affairs and then to the Commissioner.